vcobar/sharepointListViewer/README.md

 # Usage
 - Enter a SharePoint site URL you have permission to view
 - Enter your Office365 credentials
-- Enter List you would like to View
+- Enter the List you would like to View
 - Click on 'Get Data' button

 # Screenshot